Trismus

 How is trismus diagnosed?

-Trismus develops slowly and often gets worse as time goes by.
+Trismus develops slowly and can get worse over time.
 Your provider can take a series of measurements to see how wide your mouth will open and if it is getting better or worse.

 How is trismus prevented and managed?

 Exercises to prevent trismus should start before treatment and continue forever.
 Treatment is most effective when started early.
 You will be taught how to do exercises that maintain maximum opening of the jaw.
-These exercises should be done 3-4 times a day.
+These exercises should be done 3 to 4 times a day.
 How wide you can open your jaw will be measured before, during, and after treatment.

-Physical therapy may use multiple tongue depressors bound together or devices such as TheraBite® and Dynasplint to exercise and stretch the muscles to restore mobility and flexibility.
+Physical therapy may use multiple tongue depressors bound together or devices such as TheraBite® and Dynasplint to exercise and stretch the muscles and help mobility and flexibility.

-Medications such as pain relievers, muscle relaxants, and anti-inflammatories can be used to help manage trismus.
+Medications like pain relievers, muscle relaxants, and anti-inflammatories can be used to help manage trismus.
 A soft diet can also be helpful.

 Cohen, E. E., LaMonte, S. J., Erb, N. L., Beckman, K. L., Sadeghi, N., Hutcheson, K. A., Stubblefield, M. D., Abbott, D. M., Fisher, P. S., Stein, K. D., Lyman, G. H., & Pratt-Chapman, M. L. (2016).
 American Cancer Society Head and Neck Cancer Survivorship Care Guideline.
 CA: a cancer journal for clinicians, 66(3), 203–239. https://doi.org/10.3322/caac.21343